azardilis/Chromar/README.md

 >
 ```

+### <a href="writing">Writing a Model</a>
-  After we set the prompt, the sessions in each REPL are verbatim the same.
+After we set the prompt, the sessions in each REPL are verbatim the same with
+the following example model.
 ```haskell
 > :set -XQuasiQuotes
 > data Agent = A { a :: Double } deriving (Eq, Show)